mehdi-ra/zarinpal-nestjs/README.md

 - User will be redirected after payment is done to verify url you specified.

 ---
 ### installation
 Installation is very simple and can be done using below commands:

 ```
-yarn add zarinpal-nestjs // Or
+yarn add zarinpal-nestjs
-npm install --save zarinpal-nestjs // Or
+npm install --save zarinpal-nestjs
 ```

 ### Register the module
-After successful installation you need to register zarinpal-nestjs module in your NestJs application:
+After successful installation you need to register `zarinpal-nestjs` module in your NestJs application:

 ```
 @Module({